 All seven departments are offering the one year full-time professional Master of Engineering (MEng) degree program.
-Applicants may only apply to one one degree program and one department at UC Berkeley per admission term.
+Applicants may only apply to one degree program and one department at UC Berkeley per admission term.
 CEE, EECS, IEOR, MSE, ME, and NE departments are also offering a part-time self-paced, decelerated daytime program for working professionals.
-Part-time students take the same classes as full-time students, taking one or two classes per semester and completing the program in 2-4 years.
+Part-time students enroll in the same classes as full-time students, taking one or two classes per semester and completing the program in 2-4 years.

 Please visit the individual departments website listed below for complete information on admissions requirements and application instructions:

 - Electrical Engineering & Computer Sciences

 - Mechanical Engineering